cloudogu/usermgt/docs/gui/usermanagement_en.md

 # User Management

-The **User Management** is a Dogu for **managing the users and groups of an EcoSystem**.
-In addition to your own personal data, you can create, edit and delete users and groups here, depending on the rights you have.
+The **User Management** is a Dogu for **managing the users and groups of the Cloudogu EcoSystem**.
+In addition to your own personal data, you can create, edit and delete users and groups, depending on the rights you have.

 The **User Management** can be accessed via the Warp Menu in the "Administration" area.